 - Their coats are smooth and shiny and can easily take care of to clean it.
 They do not require high maintenance.

-- Mastiffs, especially, when they become adults, turn into very calm and quite.
+- Mastiffs, especially, when they become adults, turn into very calm and quiet.
 Hence, you could keep them inside your home comfortably without getting scared that they will wreak havoc inside your house.

 - As already mentioned above, mastiffs are not very high maintenance dogs.
 They also do not need much exercise.
-Moderate exercise is quite enough for then.
+Moderate exercise is quite enough for them.

 Disadvantages of owning a mastiff breed dog